Eat Your Greens! 17 Green Recipes for St. Patrick’s DayArticle posted in: Nutrition

 Another Irish flag in a bowl!
 This classic dip can be served warm or cold.
 Cut your cucumber dippers into shamrock shapes and you’ll be entertainer of the year!

 Don’t limit this dish to the Thanksgiving or Christmas table.
 Green bean casserole means comfort any time and Irish food is comforting, above all else.
 If one of your guests has a nut allergy, just omit the walnuts and increase the amount of breadcrumbs to coat the onions.
-If you’re following our Keto Friendly plan, take a look around your grocery store for “breadcrumbs” made from chickpeas or pork rinds.
+Take a look around your grocery store for “breadcrumbs” made from chickpeas or pork rinds.

 Pop quiz: What’s matcha?
 (Pssst: We told you in the beginning of this article!)
 If you said it comes from the green tea plant, you’re right!
 If you said it contains caffeine, correct!
 And if you said it’s healthy, we’ll give you a green star.
 Filling chia seeds, coconut and matcha come together in this powerhouse pudding for an easy, no-bake dessert.

 It’s nice when recipes have exactly one direction.
 Gather a few ingredients and…wait for it…blend.
 Whether it’s your pre-party snack or festive punch, this latte is refreshing and loaded with vitamins and minerals.
-Indulge in a vanilla South Beach Diet shake made festive with matcha and spinach.
+Indulge in a vanilla protein shake made festive with matcha and spinach.
 Don’t want to share your favorite shake mix?
 Feel free to swap in some plain, full-fat Greek yogurt.

 You can’t go wrong with a pesto party!
 Paired with some great dippers, this appetizer is sure to be a hit.
 Have raw bell pepper strips and sliced cucumbers available for you and the veggie lovers.
 Slice up some toasted bread for the average guest.
 And why not offer an array of crunchy options?
 Some sprouted seed crackers, pretzels and pita chips are perfect to dunk in this nutritious dip.
 Everyone’s happy!